csiro-hydroinformatics/streamflow-forecasting-tools-onboard/doc/vignettes/muskingum_multilink_calibration/muskingum_multilink_calibration.md

 configureHourlyGr4j(simulation)
 ```

-We can get a topologic view of the model setup (albeit crowded as this is a fairly large catchment.
+We can get a topologic view of the model setup (albeit crowded as this
+is a fairly large catchment).

+(Note: may not render yet through
+GitHub)

 ``` r
 DiagrammeR(GetCatchmentDOTGraph_R(simulation))